juanllavero/Seerial/README.md

 ## Installation
 Portable versions exist for Windows, Linux and MacOS.

-### Windows
-You can download the installer from the last release.
-This executable will install Java, Python and the required Python libraries, alongside the actual application.

 ### Requirements
-This software is required in order for the application to run only if the installation is not from the Windows installer.
+This software is required in order for the application to run.

 - Java 8.
 - Python 3.